 So let’s take an example rider who weighs about 70 kg and puts out an average of 200 watts during the race.
 Bikecalculator.com gives a race time of 4:52 on a flat course at sea level with no wind and a good temperature.
 With a 33% reduction in required power from drafting, the same person can achieve the same speed with the same course and conditions using only 134 watts.
 This reduction in effort results in fresh legs for the run – it might as well be a standalone marathon.
 Or, they can stay at 200 watts and bike a Wurf-like 4:11 at the same effort level.

 Drafting in reality

 Of course the 2nd scenario requires a lead rider or a paceline who can pull at that speed for the whole race.
 The real outcome in a triathlon is usually a compromise between the two.
-For example, at IM Texas an age grouper biked 20 minutes faster with 20% less power (according to a now-deleted Strava file) compared to a recent race with similar terrain and conditions.
+For example, at IM Texas a top age grouper biked 20 minutes faster with 20% less power (according to a now-deleted Strava file) compared to a recent race with similar terrain and conditions.
 And then he absolutely smashed the run.